intel/u-nit/README.md

 ## Building

-init-sc requires glibc >= 2.9 and a Linux environment because it uses Linux-specific functions.
+u-nit requires glibc >= 2.9 and a Linux environment because it uses Linux-specific functions.
 Other than that, a simple `make` should build and generate init executable.